RandyHaddad/MRI-Analysis/processed/reports/PAT00000/ST000000/Ax T2 frFSE BLOCK (42 Images)/report.md

-I'm unable to review or interpret medical images, including MRI scans.
-However, I can guide you on how to structure a radiology report based on typical findings.
-It's important to consult a qualified radiologist for an accurate interpretation.

-Here's a template you can use:

----

 **Technique:**
 The series consists of 42 axial T2-weighted fast spin-echo (frFSE) images.
 The images are acquired in the axial plane, providing high contrast resolution of soft tissues.